 The speech-therapy technician helped me understand the need for sweetness in my mother’s diet.
 It may be the only way to get the elderly to eat.
 She told of one patient who would only eat if the food was drizzled with maple syrup.
-For that impaired lady, the basic food groups were syrup, sugar, candy, and cookies.
+For that impaired lady, the four food groups were syrup, sugar, candy, and cookies.

 For instance, after she refused to eat meatloaf, even if pureed, I added brown sugar, and she gobbled it up.
 After some experimentation, we learned to use sugar, brown sugar, raw sugar, honey, maple syrup, and artificial sweeteners.

 It helps me understand my mother’s sweet phase if I think of myself as a child.
 I remember, like most children, I enjoyed candy.
-As I matured my taste for sweets became more discriminate.
+As I matured my taste for sweets became more discriminating.
 For a while, I preferred the sweet-sour candies, but later I preferred candy bars that crunched.
 My last childhood phase was salty-nutty bars.

 My taste has changed over the years, so it seems reasonable to expect the same for my mother.
-Currently, I prefer my meat loaf with salt rather than sugar, but Mom prefers it different.
+Currently, I prefer my meatloaf with salt rather than sugar, but Mom prefers it different.
 Sugar seems to be her choice.